American Silver Eagle Coins

 The gold and silver American Eagle coin program had its roots in the honest money movement.
 When Franklin Roosevelt's executive order declaring private ownership of gold and silver bullion as unlawful was finally rescinded in 1971, conservatives began pushing for the US Mint to reintroduce precious metal coins suitable for investment.

 The effort took years, but eventually found success.
 The first American Eagles were issued in both gold and silver in 1986.
 The US Mint produced 5.3 million silver Eagles in the first year.
 Production ranged between 5 - 7 million per year for most of the first decade.
+These US mint coins for sale, have become the most popular coin in the world.

 The turn of the century brought a change in the production of American Silver Eagle coins.
 The quantity produced began moving consistently upward.
 Demand spiked following the 2008 financial crisis and peaked with the Mint issuing 47,000,000 coins in 2015.